The Infantry (professional wrestling)

-The Infantry is an American professional wrestling tag team that are currently signed to Ring of Honor (ROH) and All Elite Wrestling (AEW).
-The team consists of Capt.
-Shawn Dean, Carlie Bravo and their valet Trish Adora; the team name comes from the fact that all three members are veterans of the United States Armed Services.
+The Infantry is an American professional wrestling stable in Ring of Honor (ROH) and All Elite Wrestling (AEW), where they are a sub-group of Shane Taylor Promotions.
+The team consists of Carlie Bravo, Capt.
+Shawn Dean, Trish Adora, and Christyan XO, who serves as their valet; the team name comes from the fact that Bravo, Dean and Adora are veterans of the United States Armed Services.